skjdghsdjgsdj/babypod-hardware/README.md

 * **Quick access:** the most commonly used things are shown first, and extra data can be added later.
 For example, if you record a diaper change, you can log if it was wet and/or dry, but it doesn't ask for color because usually it'll be the same and you can just add it later directly in Baby Buddy if not.
 Print and build multiple BabyPods if you want and leave them in places you frequent, like your baby's nursery, a place where you feed, etc. For multiple children, you can print and build multiple BabyPods and assign each one to a specific child.
 * **Open source:** change it to do what you want.
 As long as you don't sell it, I don't care what you do with it.
 Contributing back would be nice!

+Because this is just a remote control, **you need to [install Baby Buddy](https://docs.baby-buddy.net/setup/deployment/) somewhere** beforehand, like to your computer if it's on 24/7, a home server, a Raspberry Pi, AWS/GCP/Digital Ocean/Clever Cloud, or something else.
+This guide assumes you've already got Baby Buddy running and now you want a remote control for it.

 ## Hardware

 To build a BabyPod, you 3D print some parts, stuff it with some electronics with easy soldering, and load the software.